CLayer-dev/docs/docs/faqs/common-questions.md

 ## General Questions

 ### What is Circle Layer?
-Circle Layer is a high-performance, EVM-compatible blockchain platform powered by Delegated Proof of Stake (DPoS) consensus mechanism with standard EVM security features.
+Circle Layer is a high-performance, EVM-compatible blockchain platform powered by Delegated Proof of Stake (DPoS) consensus mechanism with AI-enhanced security features, designed to deliver up to 50,000 TPS with 1-3 second finality.

 ### How does Circle Layer differ from Ethereum?
+- **Performance**: Up to 50,000 TPS vs 15 TPS
 - **Block Time**: 3 seconds vs 12+ seconds
 - **Finality**: 1-3 seconds vs 6-10 minutes
-- **Consensus**: DPoS vs Proof of Work
+- **Consensus**: DPoS vs Proof of Stake
 - **Energy Efficiency**: 99.9% less energy consumption
+- **Security**: AI-enhanced security features
 - **Gas Fees**: Lower fees with CLAYER token

 ### Is Circle Layer EVM compatible?